-Frequently I hear a problematic statement from travellers in response to the experience of visiting a rural village or lower socioeconomic region of a developing nation.
+Frequently I hear a problematic statement from travellers in response to a rural village or lower socioeconomic region of a developing nation.
 Perhaps you have also heard this proclamation before?

-The response is usually shared after an inquiry into the people of any given nation.
+The statement is usually shared after an inquiry into the people of any given nation.

-If I take a diplomatic approach, and interpret “They’re poor, but they’re happy” in the most positive way possible, the subtext perhaps communicates a theory that I personally agree with – one does not need money for contentedness.
+This type of response triggers me.
+If I take a diplomatic approach, and interpret “They’re poor, but they’re happy” in the most positive way possible, the subtext communicates a theory that I personally agree with: one does not need money for contentedness.
 And, if I stretch the analysis even further, that the western emphasis of financial acquisition is not necessarily a humanistic value.
 I agree with this.
-In her famous song, Coat of Many Colors, American country icon Dolly Parton communicates the same idea of not equating personal economics with personal levels of success – “Although we had no money, I was rich as I could be.”
+In her famous song, Coat of Many Colors, American country icon Dolly Parton communicates the same idea of not equating personal economics with personal levels of success: “Although we had no money, I was rich as I could be.”
 I think we all want to believe in this sentiment.

 And sure, money can’t buy me love (or happiness).
 But money works wonders to sidestep suffering.
 Let us not romanticize poverty.

-I argue that, overall, it’s problematic for any foreign traveller to state, “They’re poor, but they’re happy” and subsequently administer a conclusion on the emotional state of a body of people.
-As a tourist or traveler, are we actually able to make a sweeping generalization about the level of contentedness of a community or a nation after only visiting for an hour, a week or even a month?
+It’s problematic for any foreign traveller to state, “They’re poor, but they’re happy” and subsequently administer a conclusion on the emotional state of a body of people.
+As a tourist or traveller, are we actually able to make a sweeping generalization about the level of contentedness of a community or a nation after only visiting for an hour, a week or even a month?
 Absolutely not.
-How do we know that the folks in the village are smiling because it’s part of a cultural value to ‘save face’ or display pride?
+How do we know that the folks in the village are smiling because it’s part of a cultural value to “save face” or display pride?
 Or because they know that smiling faces are an important component in bringing tourist dollars?

 To reach any sort of conclusion on the level of happiness of a community or nation, one would need months and months of widespread social investigation, and even then would need to examine the biases of their research methodology.
 Obtaining the emotional psyche of a nation is a complex, if not impossible, process.

-Secondly, as a listener, how do I know that the statement is not serving to alleviate one’s guilt of his or her own privilege?
-Is it not simpler to quickly label a group of people as ‘happy’ than to actually address economic inequities that exist in ‘poorer’ communities?
-Is it not easier for a westerner to relieve any responsibility to his or her fellow citizens by labeling them ‘happy’ and gleefully skipping back to a cushy life of big screen TVs, low-cost-foreign-produced box stores (read: Wal-Mart) and affordable maid-service (from immigrants who incidentally have successfully escaped from nations where they had little access to healthcare and education, but were really, really ‘happy’).
+Secondly, as a listener, how do I know that the statement is not serving to alleviate one’s guilt of his own privilege?
+Is it not simpler to quickly label a group of people as “happy” than to actually address economic inequities that exist in “poorer” communities?
+Is it not easier for a westerner to relieve any responsibility to his or her fellow citizens by labeling them happy and gleefully skipping back to a cushy life of big screen TVs, low-cost-foreign-produced box stores and affordable maid-service (from immigrants who incidentally have immigrated from nations where they had little access to healthcare and education, but were really, really “happy”).
 Think about the liberation from accountability!
-My life is wonderfully blissful if I can believe that everybody else is happy!
+My life is wonderfully blissful if I can believe that everybody else is happy.

 If only it were that simple.